kodiasteerforth/Trading-Bot-hardhat/README.md

 ### Additional Notes

 - If testing out the *manipulate.js* script, you'll also want to update the **UNLOCKED_ACCOUNT** variable and adjust **AMOUNT** as needed.

+You are solely responsible for all risks, financial resources, and trading system selection; this is not financial advice.
+You should not do this unless you are completely aware of the nature of the transactions and the extent of your loss exposure.